Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

-The energy gain of the system \eqref{SHI::eq::sys} is the infimal $\ga > 0$ such that the above inequality is satisfied. \end{definition} We have the following well-known analysis result which is often referred to as bounded real lemma (see, e.g., \cite[Section 2.7.3]{BoyGha94}) and which is a special case of the celebrated KYP lemma \cite{Ran96}.
+\begin{definition} The system \eqref{SHI::eq::sys} is said to admit an energy gain smaller than $\ga>0$ if $A$ is Hurwitz and there exists an $\eps > 0$ such that $\|e\|_{L_2}^2 \leq (\ga^2 - \eps) \|d\|_{L_2}^2$ for all $d \in L_2$ and for $x(0) = 0$.
+The energy gain of the system \eqref{SHI::eq::sys} is the infimal $\ga > 0$ such that the latter inequality is satisfied. \end{definition} We have the following well-known analysis result which is often referred to as bounded real lemma (see, e.g., Section 2.7.3 of \cite{BoyGha94}) and constitutes a special case of the KYP lemma \cite{Ran96}.

 \begin{lemma} Let $P_\ga := \smat{I & 0 \\ 0 & -\ga^2 I}$ and $G(s) := C(sI - A)^{-1}B + D$ be the transfer matrix corresponding to \eqref{SHI::eq::sys}.
 Then the system \eqref{SHI::eq::sys} admits an energy gain smaller than $\ga$ if and only if there exists a symmetric matrix $X$ satisfying